flutter/website/src/deployment/flavors.md

 * In the **Runner** project, click **Manage Schemes…** and a pop up window opens.
 * Double click the development scheme.
-In the next step (as shown in the screenshot), you’ll modify each scheme to match its dev build configuration:
+In the next step (as shown in the screenshot), you’ll modify each scheme to match its free build configuration:

 ![Step 5 Xcode image](/assets/images/docs/flavors/step5-ios-scheme.png){:width="100%"}